 He said Sarajevo Serbs ``will have to militarily defend our city and property and to fight one for all and all for one.″

 Under the peace agreement reached in Dayton, Ohio, Sarajevo becomes Bosnia’s reunited capital.
-Bosnia will be subdivided in half _ one part run by the Bosnian Serbs, the other by a Muslim-Croat federation.
+The rest of Bosnia will be divided in half _ one part run by the Bosnian Serbs, the other by a Muslim-Croat federation.

-Serbian President Slobodan Milosevic, who represented the Bosnian Serbs at the talks, persuaded Bosnian Serb leaders to accept the plan.
+Serbian President Slobodan Milosevic persuaded Bosnian Serb leaders to agree to the plan.
 But it was clear in Friday night’s broadcast that their acceptance was reluctant.

-Krajisnik was the senior Bosnian Serb at the talks, which ended with a Bosnian peace agreement on Tuesday.
-Karadzic, accused of war crimes by an international tribunal, did not attend the talks.
+Krajisnik was the senior Bosnian Serb at the talks, which ended with a peace agreement on Tuesday.
+Karadzic, accused of war crimes by an international tribunal, did not attend.

 On Thursday, the two met with Milosevic, their former war ally who agreed to peace in order to achieve a lifting of punishing U.N. sanctions on Yugoslavia, which is dominated by Serbia.

-Krajisnik repeatedly criticized Milosevic, who he said made decisions arbitrarily without consulting him.
+Krajisnik repeatedly criticized Milosevic, saying he made decisions arbitrarily without consulting him.

 ``It seems that nobody conveyed our messages to the international negotiators,″ he said.
 He said ``Milosevic outvoted us″ on the issue of posting NATO troops in Serb-held territory, something the rebels opposed.
 The Serbian president also agreed to cede territory in western Bosnia that the rebels had wanted to keep, he said.

-Despite their reservations, the Serbs were clearly attempting Friday to sell the peace to their people.
+Despite their reservations, rebel Serb leaders were clearly trying Friday to sell the peace to their people.

-Nikola Koljevic, a Bosnian Serb leader who participated in the peace talks in Dayton, appealed to recalcitrant Serbs to accept ``a historic task″ and finally reach a compromise which leads to peace.
+Nikola Koljevic, a Bosnian Serb leader who participated in the peace talks in Dayton, conceded that it would be hard to accept the NATO deployment.
+But he appealed to recalcitrant Serbs to accept ``a historic task.″

-``Those who yesterday bombed our people now become peacemakers,″ he said. ``The wounds are still fresh and our main problem will be to persuade our people to accept NATO on our soil.″
+``Those who yesterday bombed our people now become peacemakers,″ he said on Montenegrin television. ``The wounds are still fresh and our main problem will be to persuade our people to accept NATO on our soil.″

-SRNA reported that ``several hundred″ flag-waving students, joined by Bosnian Serb soldiers, demonstrated in the Sarajevo suburb of Ilidza against the peace agreement.
-SRNA said similar protests were planned in Vogosca and Grbavica on Saturday.
+SRNA reported that several hundred flag-waving students, joined by Bosnian Serb soldiers, demonstrated against the peace agreement Friday in the Sarajevo suburb of Ilidza.
+It said similar protests were planned in Vogosca and Grbavica on Saturday.

-Many Sarajevo Serbs have said they’re ready to die if the Dayton agreement takes effect.
-Others told reporters they’d burn their homes in case they are forced to leave.
+Many Sarajevo Serbs have said they are ready to die if the Dayton agreement takes effect.
+Others told reporters they would burn their homes if they are forced to leave.